kagron/irb/README.md

 ## Contribution

 Thank you for considering contributing to our Institutional Review Board web application.
-Feel free to fork and develop on top of this!
+Feel free to fork and create a pull request!

 ## License